microsoft/BuildTourHack/stories/5/512a_Unity.md

     Save the code and go back to Unity.

 7. **Testing the app**: Before exporting this as a UWP, we need to ensure the app is working.
 Click the Play button on top of the scene to automatically enter the Game tab, and start running the code.
-You sould now see the nose rotating in the center of the screen.
+You should now see the nose rotating in the center of the screen.
 It might have some offset to it based on how accurate you were when centering it earlier.
     ![3D objects tool](images/512a_20.png)

     > Tip: With the Nose GameObject selected, you can see the speed variable visible, and set to 50.
 Since we made the speed variable public, you can directly set the variable inside the editor instead of changing the script.

 #### Exporting as UWP
 The final step is to export our fresh Nose 3D visualizer app as a UWP so we can distribute it.
 This is very simple using Unity.
 1. To export, go to the Build Settings of the project by using **File->Build Settings**.
 A new popup will show.
-A large empty gray area is visible named Scens in Build.
+A large empty gray area is visible named Scene in Build.
 Click the button below it named **Add Open Scene** to add our scene **Main** to the list.
 2. Select Windows Store and click Build to export:

     ![3D objects tool](images/512a_21.png)